-Have you ever noticed that sometimes when you try to explain to other people how you were abused, they either minimize what happened or they don’t believe you?
+Have you ever noticed that sometimes when you try to explain to other people how you were abused in narcissistic relationships, they either minimize what happened or they don’t believe you?

 It all comes down to a lack of understanding of a narcissist’s motivations and what they are “in it” for.

-Yet by actively and knowingly failing to participate in the social contract for such things and instead pretending that they desire to be a part of it in the exact same ways as everyone else, they wreak havoc in all of those domains.
+Yet by actively and knowingly failing to participate in the social contract for those things, and instead pretending that they desire to be a part of it in the exact same ways as everyone else, narcissists and sociopaths wreak havoc in all of those domains.

 This is precisely how and why narcissists can get away with abuse and why it is so effective.
 It’s one reason why it takes us so long to leave.
 We don’t see or understand the dynamic that is happening within the relationship and because of that, they have all the power to define it.